 Taste masking is also a stability decision

-Kanna can bring bitterness and a “green” botanical edge, which naturally pushes formulas toward stronger masking.
-The catch is that aggressive masking often means heavier acid systems or more complex flavor profiles-both of which can make troubleshooting harder and can introduce additional stability variables.
+Kanna can bring bitterness and a “green” botanical edge, pushing formulas toward stronger masking.
+But aggressive masking often means heavier acid systems or more complex flavor profiles—both of which make troubleshooting harder and introduce additional stability variables.

-A manufacturing-first approach keeps this sequence tight: lock the base gummy system, apply the minimum effective masking, then validate it with real stability work so taste and quality remain consistent over time.
+A manufacturing-first approach tightens this sequence: lock the base gummy system, apply the minimum effective masking, then validate with real stability work to keep taste and quality consistent over time.

 Water activity (Aw): the spec that makes or breaks shelf life

-Moisture content matters, but manufacturers pay close attention to water activity (Aw) because it ties directly to how a gummy behaves over time.
-Aw influences texture stability (stickiness, sweating, sugar bloom) and plays a role in how quickly certain changes can occur during storage.
+Moisture content matters, but manufacturers focus on water activity (Aw) because it directly ties to a gummy’s behavior over time.
+Aw influences texture stability (stickiness, sweating, sugar bloom) and affects how quickly changes occur during storage.

 For kanna gummies, dialing in a target Aw window isn’t just about a nice bite—it’s part of keeping the product consistent from production through shelf life.